- Chart

 Strengths

-- Robust digital presence
+- Robust digital ordering and delivery platform.

 Weaknesses